twotonetobi/MSc_thesis_metric_evaluation/README.md

 }
 ```

+## License & Usage

+This framework is provided for SCIENTIFIC and EDUCATIONAL purposes only.
+See LICENSE file for full restrictions.

 ## Acknowledgments

 This work was supported by:
 - Prof. Dr. Larissa Putzar (Primary Supervisor)
 - Prof. Dr. Kai von Luck (Secondary Supervisor)
-- The anonymous lighting designers who provided their creative work for research
+- Anonymous lighting designers who provided training data
 - MA Lighting (https://www.malighting.com/)
-- The open-source community for the essential libraries used in this framework
+- The open-source community for essential libraries

 ---

-**Note**: This is research software.
-While efforts have been made to ensure correctness, it is provided as-is for academic purposes.
+**Note**: This is research software provided as-is for academic purposes.
+The evaluation framework demonstrates two complementary approaches to lighting generation evaluation, each suited to its respective model architecture.